 2. You can’t own it.

-We’ve established that authorship dictates ownership.
+We’ve established that authorship is ownership.
 Your spell book contains exactly the number of spells that your character (its author and owner) can memorize.
 The captured spell book contains exactly the number of spells that its author could memorize.
-You can carry someone else’s book.
-You can translate and read someone else’s book.
-You just can’t own their book.
+So you can carry someone else’s book, and you can translate and read someone else’s book… you just can’t own their book.
 It’s always theirs.
-Which brings us to the next point:
+Which brings us neatly to the next point:

 3. You can’t write in it.